Emmanuel Macron

 Macron was elected to a second term in the 2022 presidential election, again defeating Le Pen and becoming the first French presidential candidate to win reelection since Jacques Chirac in 2002.
 In the 2022 legislative election, Macron's centrist coalition lost its majority, resulting in a hung parliament and formation of France's first minority government since 1993.
 In 2023, the government of his prime minister, Élisabeth Borne, passed legislation raising the retirement age from 62 to 64; this led to public sector strikes and violent protests.
-In 2024, Macron appointed Gabriel Attal as Prime Minister after a government crisis.
+In 2024, Macron appointed Gabriel Attal as prime minister after a government crisis.
 He then dissolved the National Assembly and called a snap legislative election following overwhelming defeat at the 2024 European Parliament elections, which resulted in another hung parliament and an electoral defeat for his coalition.
-Afterwards, Macron appointed Michel Barnier, a conservative and former chief Brexit negotiator, as Prime Minister.
+Afterwards, Macron appointed Michel Barnier, a conservative and former chief Brexit negotiator, as prime minister.
 Three months in, Barnier was toppled by a historic vote of no confidence, prompting Macron to replace him with centrist veteran François Bayrou.
-After Bayrou was himself brought down by a confidence vote in September 2025, Macron appointed Sébastien Lecornu, Minister of the Armed Forces, as Prime Minister.
+After Bayrou was himself brought down by a confidence vote in September 2025, Macron appointed Sébastien Lecornu, Minister of the Armed Forces, as prime minister.
 Lecornu resigned less than a month later following political backlash over the composition of his government, but was reappointed by Macron shortly afterwards.
-The formations of these short-lived governments have marked a political crisis.
+The formations of these short-lived governments marked a political crisis.